shawntmeyer/AVDClientKiosk/README.md

 3. Change directories to the source directory.

-4. Then execute the script using the correct parameters as exemplified below:
+4. Then execute the script using the correct parameters as exemplified below: (All options are not shown).

-   > [!Important]
-   > These parameter combinations are not the only ones possible.
-See Table 3 above.

     * Scenario 1 Options